sayan-rc/stanford-machine-learning/README.md

 # Stanford Machine Learning
 These are some exercises from Stanford's Machine Learning online course on Coursera.
-These projects involve implementing various machine learning computations/algorithms in MATLAB.
+These projects involve implementing various machine learning algorithms in MATLAB.